-Iran is one of the few countries that has not yet ratified the Paris Agreement.
-We rate Iran’s INDC climate pledge and climate policy “Critically insufficient”.
+Iran is not immune from climate change impacts such as droughts and floods, which are driving internal migration.
 An important first step would be for Iran to ratify the Paris Agreement, and revise its climate pledge, which we interpret as leading to more than doubling emissions from 2010 to 2030, well above what we expect emissions in 2030 to be with current policies.
-The intended pledge, however, makes it clear that mitigation targets will not be implemented if international sanctions are in place.
+Iran, in its INDC, states that mitigation targets will not be implemented if international sanctions are in place.

+The CAT rates Iran’s policies and action as “Critically Insufficient” when compared to its fair share.
 Iran has developed few mitigation policies.
-Some of the policies it had begun to put in place, such as the development of renewable energy, have been slowed down or halted due to international economic sanctions.
-Iran’s policies are sufficient to reach both its conditional and unconditional INDC targets, as these are based on highly inflated emissions growth projections.
+Some of the policies it had begun to put in place, such as the development of renewable energy, have been slowed down or halted in reaction to international economic sanctions The Seventh Five-Year Development Plan released in 2023 does not include any mitigation measures.
+Yet, Iran’s policies are sufficient to easily overachieve both its conditional and unconditional INDC targets, as these are based on highly inflated emissions growth projections.

 The full policies and action analysis can be found here.

-The CAT rates Iran’s intended, unconditional target as “Critically Insufficient” against its fair share range.
+The CAT rates Iran’s unconditional target as “Critically Insufficient” against its fair share range.
 Iran’s unconditional target pledges an emissions reduction of 4% below business as usual in 2030.
-The CAT estimates this would lead to emissions increasing by around 410% compared to 1990 levels.
-Iran’s target is not in line with any interpretation of a fair approach to meeting the 1.5°C limit.
-If all countries were to follow Iran’s approach, warming would exceed 4°C.
+The CAT estimates this would lead to emissions increasing by around 145% compared to 2010 levels.